ARION

 Kate turned to Maggie.
 “What about you?”

 The woman gave everyone a sly smile.
 “I became a red vixen, and from the images I’ve seen, I must say that I was sexier as a fox than I am now, and it would have also been appropriate due to the name of the plane I fly!
-Still, I’m glad I’m me, so the change was nothing more than a fantasy.”
+Still, I’m glad I’m me, so the change was nothing more than a fantastic story I have been told.”

 “I’m just sorry for the ones we lost because of it all,” Hatteras murmured.
 “Some of them were good friends and associates.
-I just wish we had gotten the plans for your aliens’ RD shield generator before it had happened.”
+I just wish we had gotten the plans for the alien RD shield generator before it had happened.”

 The group fell quiet for only a moment before Ken patted the captain on the shoulder.
 “If you all will take seats in our humble chariots, we’ll head into town and we can give you the grand tour.
 We didn’t know how many you would be bringing down with you, so we brought two carts.”